Configuring syslog-ng OSE servers with mutual authentication

 Example: A source statement using TLS

-The following source receives log messages encrypted using TLS, arriving to the 1999/TCP port of any interface of the syslog-ng server.
+The following source receives log messages encrypted using TLS, arriving to the 1999/TCP port of any interface of the syslog-ng OSE server.

 A similar source for receiving messages using the IETF-syslog protocol: